 Welcome to our Olympics for Kids series!
 The Olympics are a wonderful opportunity to teach kids about the world and explore cultures together.

-Today, you can find more about Olympic history and famous athletes from various countries around the world.
+Find more about Olympic history and famous athletes from various countries around the world.

 Judoka: Rafaela Silva – Multicultural Kid Blogs